 While I have never ghosted someone, I have experienced it with a few that were too cowardly to end things in a respectful and grown way.
 And honestly, after a while, you start to get used to ghosting.
 So much so that you almost expect it from men if your last text message goes unanswered for more than 2 days.

 It sucks, it hurts but it has become the norm.

 And when it happens to you, you might be okay with it, because after all, it wasn’t a big deal.
-But it gets even worse when the ghost suddenly reemerges from the dead with a good excuse.
+But it gets even worse when the ghost suddenly reemerges with a good excuse.